fbbauti/FinalProject-BubbleSort/README.md

 # FinalProject-BubbleSort
-Enter eight random digits to be sorted in ascending order.
+The purpose of this project is to take eight randon numbers entered by user.
+The program them sorts them in ascending order.